erickfunier/PhoneBook/README.md

     java -jar Phonebook.jar

+<h2>CI</h2>
+<p>The CI solution is implemented with Maven and the Github Actions containing the Build, Test and deploy of the .jar application</p>

 <h2>Environment development</h2>
 <p>The application is ready to run in IntelliJ IDE (2021.3), you can import the project from the GitHub repository</p>